 Table 4.1.1.2.
-Percentage of Commercial and Recreational Atlantic cobia landings that were harvested Federal and State waters.
+Percentage of commercial and recreational Atlantic cobia landings that were harvested in federal and state waters.
+The total commercial and recreational landings for each year also provided.
 The Atlantic cobia stock is New York through Georgia.